resilient-http/resilient.js/README.md

 It essentially provides an interceptor like layer to use external components to augment a specific functionality.

-From a high-level point of view it's conceptually similar to an evented API approach, which is commonly used in a event-driven environment with JavaScript, but in this case it's slightly different in terms of flow control nature and data mutation compared with events.
+From a high-level point of view it's conceptually similar to an evented API approach, which is commonly used in a event-driven environment with JavaScript, but in this case it's slightly different in terms of flow control nature and relies more in data mutation compared to events.

-The particular feature with the Resilient middleware layer is that it provides bidirectional control flow for both incoming and outgoing HTTP traffic.
+The significant feature in Resilient middleware layer is that it provides bidirectional control flow for both incoming and outgoing HTTP traffic.
 This allows you to perform multiple actions before and after a request of a specific type is made by Resilient.
-This could be considered also as hooks.
+This might be considered also as a sort hooks in aspect-oriented programming.

 ### Types of middleware

-Since Resilient is splited in two communication live cycle layers, one for the `discovery` servers and the other one for the `service` end servers.
-Middleware can be created for both:
+Since Resilient is divided in two communication live cycle layers, one for the `discovery` servers and the other one for the `service` end servers, middleware can be created for both layers:

 - **service** - Default.
 Use this type in middleware which are oriented for final servers communication, such as request transformers, autorization...
 - **discovery** - Use this type in middleware which are oriented only for lookup communication, for instance used as adapter for a lookup server which is not compatible with the Resilient [lookup protocol](https://github.com/resilient-http/spectification).